ocaml/platform-blog/opam-2-2-0-beta1.md

 ## Major change: Check and advertise to use Git for Windows

-Opam 2.2 is based on Cygwin install (previously installed, or internally to opam).
-Cygwin Git is known to not have a common behaviour: different set of trusted certificates authorities, its own Credential Manager, different Git configuration, etc.  We recommend then to install and use [Git for Windows](https://gitforwindows.org) or via `winget`.
+Opam 2.2 is based on a Cygwin installation (previously installed, or managed internally by opam).
+Cygwin's Git has three known usability issues when used outside a Cygwin environment: it uses a different set of trusted certificate authorities, has its own Credential Manager and potentially uses a separate Git configuration.
+We therefore recommend using [Git for Windows](https://gitforwindows.org) either installed manually or via `winget`.

-At init stage, opam checks available Git(s), and ask users to choose one of the already ones, or to rerun `opam init` after installing another Git.
+At `opam init`, opam checks for available Git(s), and asks the user to choose one of the available, or to rerun `opam init` after installing another Git.

 ## Other noteworthy changes

 * When compiling opam on Windows with MinGW, the resulting opam binary now contains `libstdc++` instead of requiring the DLL to be distributed alongside it or present in the environment
-* Fix opam env containing carriage return on Cygwin
+* Fix `opam env` containing carriage return on Cygwin - `eval $(opam env)` now works from a Cygwin bash terminal

 ## Miscellaneous changes